-44 My doctor suggested phototherapy but it was too far for me to travel.
-Plus I have other health problems that made this impossible.39 Skin Patient New Properties.
+The map below shows the current location of known phototherapy units provided by dermatologists or health care centres in Canada: My doctor suggested phototherapy but it was too far for me to travel.
+Plus I have other health problems that made this impossible.

-Skin Patient, New Brunswick
+Skin Patient New Brunswick